ab106snu/Twitter_sentiment_analysis/README.md

 sentiment - the general sentiment of the tweet

 # Objective:
-Understand the Dataset & cleanup (if required).
+Understand the Dataset & cleanup (if required).</br>
-Build classification models to predict the twitter sentiments.
+Build classification models to predict the twitter sentiments.</br>
 Compare the evaluation metrics of vaious classification algorithms.